-- Continue Prime Time's Quality Improvement System (QIS) - o Baseline or external reassessments of QIS middle school programs using PBC-PQA. - o Reviewing letter of recommendation for program's improvement, - O Develop program improvement plans based on baseline assessment or reassessment scores for each participating out-of-school time program. - o Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans.
-Conduct progress checks to track program's implementation of improvement plan goals. - o Provide ongoing support and coaching by quality advisors. - During the COVID-19 crisis, the QIS tasks would be adjusted to the following: - o QIS middle school programs will engage in a process to measure program quality using elements of the PBC-PQA. - o Develop program improvement plans based on the needs of the program. - o Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans.
-Conduct progress checks to track the program's implementation of improvement plan goals. - o Provide ongoing support and coaching by quality advisors. - Contact programs to determine eligibility.
-Programs must meet the following minimum requirements to be eligible to participate in the Quality Improvement System: - Current license or license exempt from the Florida Department of Health with no Class I violations within the past 24 months - o A daily attendance of at least 15 youth - o Dedicated program staff - Dedicated program space

-- Facilitate kick-off meeting for any new programs participating in the Quality Improvement System.
-(No meeting will be held, if no new programs join the QIS). - Access current ELO programming/services for targeted middle school and select high school out-of-school time providers for entering programs or promote and offer ELO programming to middle school and select high school out-of-school time sites. - Facilitate a community of practice model for training participants. - Recruit practitioners to join Prime Time's Out-of-School Time Registry. - Develop and deliver trainings focused on establishing and maintaining youth advisory councils. - Maintain social media supports (e.g., blog, Pinterest page, community of practice, etc.). - Provide coaching and follow-up to practitioners implementing youth advisory councils and social and emotional learning practices. - Assess the social and emotional skills of youth. (possible only if programs are serving youth in person.)
-If fall assessment is not possible, it will be attempted again in the spring, and the spring assessment would constitute the single assessment time point for the year.
+- Participate in the Palm Beach County Quality Improvement System (QIS) - o Baseline assessments or reassessments of QIS middle school programs using PBC-PQA. - Reviewing letters of recommendation for program improvement, - Develop action plans based on baseline assessment or reassessment scores for each participating out-of-school time program. - Encourage staff to attend self-assessment and professional development training as outlined in their action plans. - Provide site supports to track programs' implementation of action plan goals. - Provide ongoing support and coaching by quality advisors. - Contact programs to determine eligibility.
+Programs must meet the following minimum requirements to be eligible to participate in the QIS: - Current license or license exempt from the Florida Department of Health with no Class I violations within the past 24 months - A daily attendance of at least 15 youth - Dedicated program staff - o Dedicated program space - Facilitate kick-off meeting for any new programs participating in the QIS.
+(No meeting will be held if no new programs join the QIS.) - Access current ELO programming/services for targeted middle school and select high school out-of-school time providers for entering programs or promote and offer ELO programming to middle school and select high school out-of-school time sites. - Facilitate a community of practice model for training participants. - Recruit practitioners to join Prime Time's Out-of-School Time Registry. - Develop and deliver trainings focused on establishing and maintaining youth advisory councils. - Maintain social media supports (e.g., blog, Pinterest page, community of practice, etc.). - Provide coaching and follow-up to practitioners implementing youth advisory councils and social and emotional learning practices. - Practitioners assess positive youth behaviors and skills.
+Practitioners rate youth engagement in, and benefits from, ELO programming.